pypa/packaging.python.org/source/specifications/simple-repository-api.rst

   installed.
 In this case, a yanked file SHOULD not be used when creating or updating a lock file from some input file or command.

-Mirror indexes may omit list-items for yanked files in their responses to clients, or may include list-items for yanked files along with their yank-status (this status must be present for yanked files).
+Mirror indexes may omit list items for yanked files in their responses to clients, or may include list items for yanked files along with their yank-status (this status must be present for yanked files).

 History